discourse/mobystash/README.md

   the log entry was sent over.
 * `@timestamp` -- the time at which the log entry was received by the Moby daemon.
-* `@metadata._id` -- a pseudorandom identifying string; this allows
-  logstash/elasticsearch to de-duplicate log entries if required.
+* `@metadata.document_id` -- a string generated based on the contents of the log entry; this allows logstash/elasticsearch to de-duplicate log entries if required.
-* `@metadata._type` -- set to "moby" by default; allows logstash to process and/or index these logs differently to others
+* `@metadata.event_type` -- set to "moby" by default; allows logstash to process and/or index these logs differently to others
 * `message` -- the full message string provided in the log entry.